Ceramic waste

 Remake/Reprint Ceramics

-This project consists of different phases and this set of tableware was the first step.
+This project consists of different phases, the first phase focused on developing tableware.
 The plates presented in Milan contained 10% of recycled material.
-The first set of these porcelain plates was sold to 2-star chef Soenil Bahadoer of restaurant De Lindehof in Nuenen (The Netherlands).
+The first set of these porcelain plates was sold to 2 Michelin star chef Soenil Bahadoer of restaurant De Lindehof in Nuenen (The Netherlands).

-In 2019 further tests were done, which led to a series of stoneware vases that contained around 20% of recycled material (also shown in Milan).
-Tests with higher percentages of recycled content were carried out, as well as tests with smaller/bigger types of grains, specific colours as well as re-recycling.
+In 2019 further tests were done, which led to a series of stoneware vases that contained around 20% of recycled material.
+Tests with higher percentages of recycled content were carried out, as well as tests with smaller and bigger types of granulations, specific colours as well as re-recycling.

 Old and discarded pieces of ceramics are ground to powder and mixed with virgin clay.
 After mixing, water, bentonite, sodium silicate and paper fibres may be added when necessary.